 Neuropsychological Testing for ADHD Process

-The process involved in neuropsychological testing for ADHD follows our usual timeline and planning:
+The process involved in neuropsychological testing for ADHD for adults and children follows our usual timeline and planning:

 1. Clinical Interview and Background Information Gathering

-Before conducting any tests, we conduct a thorough clinical interview with the client and their parents or guardians, if applicable.
+Before conducting any neuropsychological testing for ADHD in adults or children, we conduct a thorough clinical interview with the client and their parents or guardians, if applicable.
 This interview helps us gather information about developmental history, academic performance, social behavior, family dynamics, and current attention, hyperactivity, and impulsivity symptoms.
 This way, at least initially, we can choose the best testing battery.

 2. Behavioral Rating Scales